nippur72/ifdef-loader/README.md

 // #endif
 ```

-Add `ifdef-verbose` to query string if you want the loader to print informations when directives are processed:
+Add `ifdef-verbose` to query string if you want the loader to print when directives are processed:
 ```js
 //...
 { test: /\.tsx?$/, exclude: /node_modules/, loaders: [ "ts-loader", 'ifdef-loader?ifdef-verbose=true' ] }